puja-24/Building-Resume/CODE_OF_CONDUCT.md

 ### 2. Warning
 **Impact**: A violation through a single serious incident or a pattern of inappropriate behavior.
 **Consequence**: A warning with consequences for continued behavior, including temporary or permanent removal from interactions with the community.

-### 3. Temporary Ban
-**Impact**: A serious violation of community standards, including sustained inappropriate behavior.
-**Consequence**: A temporary ban from any form of interaction or public communication with the community.

-### 4. Permanent Ban
-**Impact**: Demonstrating a pattern of sustained inappropriate behavior or harassment.
-**Consequence**: A permanent ban from the community.

-## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.

-For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq.